kudkudak/word-embeddings-benchmarks/README.rst

 =======
 Code is licensed under MIT, however available embeddings distributed within package might be under different license.
 If you are unsure please reach to authors (references are included in docstrings)

-If you use this package in your research, please cite https://arxiv.org/abs/1702.02170.